lilbandit1979/cnmb_pages/pages/category/blog/senior-hurling-and-camogie-finals-19/blog_item.md

 ### Check: ###
 * 3 x teamsheets corressponding to jersey numbers for media and Cumann records.
-* Arrive 15 mins before your final to ensure smooth running of fixtures.
+* Please arrive 15 mins before your final to ensure smooth running of fixtures.

 ### Pitch 1: